mskcc/no-meeting/README.md

     | /usr/bin/env python $HOME/src/weekly-update/parse_update.py
 }
 ```
-Every email with the subject line `Weekly CompOnc Update` will be piped into `parse_update.py`.
+Every email with the subject line `Weekly CompOnc Update` will be piped into `parse_update.py`, and a copy of the original will be kept under the IMAP folder updates/raw

 ### crontab -e
 ```